If you want to finish your DIY projects or plan on getting into the construction business, you’re going to need a stick welder.

 - Pulse frequency: 0.5 to 200Hz

 The AHP AlphaTIG 200x is the upgraded version of the original AHP powerhouse, the AlphaTIG 200.
-With that in mind, the manufacturer (AHP Welding Systems) has made sure that this 2018 model is a clear step up that took care of all previous drawbacks.
+With that in mind, the manufacturer (AHP Welding Systems) has made sure that this 2018 model is a definite step up that took care of all previous drawbacks.

 First of all, the 200x has been upgraded to 200Hz pulse frequency.
 Besides that, this 2018 model features an improved welding torch.
 This is an improvement over the previous model’s welding torch.